 This paper extends the current state of the art by not only using a dataset of a magnitude never seen before, but also encompasses statistical representations of deprivation to link these to energy usage.

-Methodology

-Data mining
+Smartmeter Energy Readings

 Data mining is defined as the process that integrates a number of areas; extract, process and obtain useful information from a given dataset and is comprised of five basic actions: sorting, pre-processing, transformation, mining and interpretation (Parra, Quilumba, and Arcos 2016).